ucsf-wynton/wynton-website-hpc/docs/hpc/status/incidents-current.md

 #### <span class="incident-title">BeeGFS storage outage</span>

+**Notice**: Jobs and the job queue have been resumed.
+The status of BeeGFS metadata and storage servers is now all okay.
+We will keep monitoring the file system as load is ramping up.
+<br><span class="timestamp">February 28, 18:00 PT</span>

 **Notice**: Status quo - all jobs and the job queue remain suspended.
 A definitive root cause has not yet been identified.
 In the meanwhile, storage drive pairs keep being re-synchronized.